 Texas dogs and the communities where they reside deserve a common-sense, balanced policy governing the restraint of dogs outdoors.
-The Safe Outdoor Dogs Act, which goes into effect January 18, 2022, achieves that by:
+The Safe Outdoor Dogs Act, which went into effect January 18, 2022, achieves that by:

-Arguably the most significant change wrought by the Safe Outdoor Dogs Act is removing the 24-hour warning period that allowed bad actors to flout the law.
+Arguably the most significant change brought by the Safe Outdoor Dogs Act is removing the 24-hour warning period that allowed bad actors to flout the law.
 Officers can take immediate action for tethered dogs in distress from now on.

 Exceptions to the Safe Outdoor Dogs Act

 The Safe Outdoor Dogs Act does not prevent owners from tethering dogs.
 The law requires that unattended dogs are tethered in a way that keeps them and the people around them safe, and there are several exceptions to the law.
 The Safe Outdoor Dogs Act does not apply to dogs who are: